Last updated on April 21st, 2025 at 11:19 am

 Netbook

-A netbook is a term that has fallen out of use of late.
-It was originally used to refer to a scaled-down version of a laptop.
-The netbook has a smaller screen and keyboard and fewer external ports than the laptop.
-The netbook’s hardware is also of a lower specification than the laptop usually has.
+A netbook is a term that has fallen out of use recently.
+It was used to refer to a scaled-down version of a laptop.
+The netbook has a smaller screen and keyboard, and fewer external ports than the laptop.
+The hardware is also of a lower specification than the laptop usually has.
 As the name suggests, these computers were designed primarily for surfing the internet on the go.
-The netbook was also designed to be more economical and lighter than the notebook.
+The netbook was also designed to be more economical and lighter than a notebook.

 Tablet, tablet PC, or tablet computer

-Most tablets today are able to accommodate the connection of an external keyboard.
-Tablets have a rechargeable battery that is powered by a charger, very much like that belonging to your typical smartphone.
+Most tablets today can accommodate the connection of an external keyboard.
+They have a rechargeable battery that is powered by a charger, very much like that of a typical smartphone.

 Tablet computers come packaged with wireless networking capabilities (WiFi, cellular network, or Bluetooth), which can be used to connect to the internet or other devices.